-Licenses Configurations ✓ My License ➢ English ➢ French If you agree with the terms of this license, press "Agree" to install the software.
+C Configurations ✓ My License English ■ French If you agree with the terms of this license, press "Agree" to install the software.
 If you do not agree, press "Disagree".
-German Greek (Greece) Korean Software License Agreement This software is provided by the copyright holders and contributors "as is Russian (Rus Other Chinese (Chi Chinese (Tai Czech Danish Dutch English Japanese and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
-In no event shall the copyright owner or contributors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising any way out of the use of this software, even if advised of the possibility such damage.
+German Greek (Greece) Korean Russian (Rus Other Software License Agreement This software is provided by the copyright holders and contributors "as is' and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
+In no event shall the copyright owner or contributors be lightly discrete the provided to the Chinese (Chi Chinese (Tai Czech Danish Dutch English Japanese liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.